raphamorim/raphamorim.github.com/_posts/2026-04-17-introducing-glyph-protocol-for-terminals.md

 ESC _ 25a1 ; s ; fmt=glyf ESC \
 ```

 `fmt` is a comma-separated list of format names.
-Order is not significant, and clients ignore names they don't recognise — so the set can grow over time without breaking older clients.
+Order is not significant, and clients ignore names they don't recognise, so the set can grow over time without breaking older clients.

 | Name | Meaning |
 |------|---------|